-If you are a medical practitioner or nurse practitioner: You can prescribe in 200 patients in private or 300 patients in public settings.
+If you are an accredited medical practitioner or nurse practitioner: If accredited, you can prescribe in 200 patients in private or 300 patients in public settings.
 In certain circumstances, you can apply for this allocation can be increased by contacting the Opioid Pharmacotherapy Subcommittee (OPS) Secretariat: firstname.lastname@example.org

-Unaccredited medical practitioners: If you do not fulfil either of the above criteria, you are deemed an unaccredited medical practitioner.
+Unaccredited medical practitioners: If you do not fulfil either of the above criteria, you are deemed an unaccredited medical practitioner (nurse practitioners are unable to prescribe opioid treatment unless accredited).
 You can still prescribe opioid pharmacotherapies to patients in a limited capacity, as follows:

 - Methadone: Up to ten (10) low-risk patients on methadone who are being transferred from an accredited prescriber, and should engage with the previous accredited prescriber.